mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Use single input fields on range pickers [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

-You can pass the `SingleInputDateRangeField` component to the Date Range Picker to use it for keyboard editing.
+You can pass the single input fields to the you range picker to use it for keyboard editing:

 {{"demo": "SingleInputDateRangePicker.js"}}